sehlen-bsi/botan-docs/docs/testspec/src/03_block_ciphers.rst

 Block ciphers are tested using (1) unit tests and known answer tests that (2) encrypt a message and (3) decrypt a message.
 All the tests are implemented in :srcref:`src/tests/test_block.cpp`.
 The test cases are described in the following.

-**Remark from review of 3.12.0:** The test code was changed to remove support for the ``Iterations`` test vector key.
-Each known answer test vector is now encrypted and decrypted exactly once; the single test vector making use of ``Iterations`` was removed from `sm4.vec`.
-Furthermore, the ``#test cpuid`` directives in several block cipher test vector files were extended to cover the constant-time SIMD implementations added in Botan 3.11.1 (e.g. AES-NI / ARMv8-AES based s-box lookups for ARIA, Camellia, SEED and SM4 and the AVX512/GFNI implementation of Twofish).
-The test case descriptions below were adapted accordingly.

 .. table::
    :class: longtable
    :widths: 20 80